 The state with the highest home insurance premiums is Louisiana, with an average rate of $1,968 per year.
 Florida comes in a close second with an average premium of $1,951 per year, and Texas is in third at $1,584.
 The higher rates make sense because all three states are found on the coast in high-risk areas vulnerable to expensive weather-related damage.
 On the other hand, the state with the cheapest insurance is Oregon with an average premium of $677, followed by Utah at $692, and Nevada at $755.
 The low rates are a result of all three states having a low risk of natural disasters.

 While the national and state average cost of homeowners insurance can give you ballpark figures, it’s not the most effective way to determine if your premium is competitive.
 Costs vary greatly by location as well as based on the amount of coverage you have.
 Instead, we recommend you first assess the level of homeowners insurance coverage you need and want and then compare quotes from various companies in your local area.

-Looking for a home insurance calculator?
-Compare rates now with Gabi!
+Looking for an insurance calculator?
+Compare home insurance rates now with Gabi!

 Not sure how much coverage you need?
 Here’s a closer look at the types of coverage on offer and how to figure out how much you need.

 What are the common home insurance coverage options?